Postgraduate Diploma in Journalism and Digital Communications

 Core Subjects

 This module aims to develop learners’ overall creative and technical production abilities by equipping them with the practical skills to approach the production of factual visual programming on mobile devices for multiplatform distribution.
-Learners critically evaluate professional video standards and conceive, shoot, edit and upload online their own short video programming using mobile phones.
-They also learn to transfer footage from mobile to desktop computer to develop more advanced editing skills.
+Learners critically evaluate professional video standards and conceive, shoot, edit and upload their own short video programming using mobile phones.
+They also learn to transfer footage from mobile to desktop computers to develop more advanced editing skills.
 The module develops learners’ concept development skills and digital video production skills for mobile journalism.

-This module aims to enable learners to make great radio in a professional environment.
-Through edited and recorded as-live individual and group assignments, the module equips learners with the skills, techniques, research ability and the editorial standards which are necessary to work in news, current affairs, sports or light entertainment radio.
+This module aims to instil in learners the knowledge of how to create broadcast quality radio and podcast content including news and current affairs coverage.
+It equips learners with the ability to develop the skills, techniques, research ability, and the editorial standards which are necessary to work in a professional radio or podcasting environment.

-This module aims to deepen learners’ research skills, in relation to their module related assignments and later in the completion of their major dissertation or dissertation by practice.
+This module aims to deepen learners’ research skills with their module-related assignments and in the preparation of a major research project.
+Learners are thus prepared should they wish to transfer over to the MA programme of study and conduct their dissertation now or in future years.
 The module extends their abilities as self-directed learners by equipping them with the appropriate vocabulary for reflecting on, critiquing and evaluating their own work and that of others.
-Throughout the module, learners are required to engage in a number of research methodologies and current research issues and trends.
+Throughout the module, learners are required to engage with several research methodologies and current research issues and trends.
 The module also advances good project management skills and techniques so that learners can successfully deliver a research project including scoping media research projects and completing a literature review.

 Electives